VeeamHub/powershell/BR-Configure-Veeam/README.md

-    PARAMETER Runall - Runs all the functions PARAMETER RunVBRConfigure - Runs all the functions to configure the Veeam Backup & Replication Server PARAMETER CloudConnectNEA - When used with RunAll or RunVBRConfigure will deploy and configure the Cloud Connect Network Extension Appliance
+    PARAMETER Runall - Runs all the functions PARAMETER RunVBRConfigure - Runs all the functions to configure the Veeam Backup & Replication Server PARAMETER CloudConnectOnly - Used on it's own to configure a Cloud Connect Provider PARAMETER CloudConnectNEA - When used with RunAll or RunVBRConfigure will deploy and configure the Cloud Connect Network Extension Appliance
-    PARAMETER NoCloudConnect - When used with RunAll or RunVBRConfigure will not configure the Cloud Connect component PARAMETER NoLinuxRepo - When used with RunAll or RunVBRConfigure will not add and configure the Linux Repository PARAMETER ClearVBRConfig - Will clear all previously configured settings and return Veeam Backup & Replication Server to default install
+    PARAMETER NoCloudConnect - When used with RunAll or RunVBRConfigure or CloudConnectOnly will not configure the Cloud Connect component
+    PARAMETER NoLinuxRepo - When used with RunAll or RunVBRConfigure will not add and configure the Linux Repository PARAMETER ClearVBRConfig - Will clear all previously configured settings and return Veeam Backup & Replication Server to default install